bobikSR/VersionRoulette/README.md

 - normal rules from SRC apply

-PS. spinning the roulette just to get a better sequence of versions makes you a coward.
+PS.
+Don't spin the roulette just to get a better sequence of versions!
 Have fun! :D